-Now, within the Org3CLI container we have two JSON files of interest - config.json and modified_config.json.
+Now, within the Org3CLI container we have two JSON files of interest - config.json and modified\config.json.
 The initial file contains only Org1 and Org2 material, whereas the "modified" file contains all three Orgs.
 At this point it's simply a matter of re-encoding these two JSON files and calculating the delta.

-First, translate config.json back into a protobul called config.pb:
+First, translate config.json back into a protobuf called config.pb:

-configtxlator proto_encode --input config.json --type common.Config --output config.pb
+configtxlator proto\encode --input config.json --type common.Config --output config.pb

-Next, encode modified_config.json to modified_config.pb:
+Next, encode modified\config.json to modified\config.pb:

 Now use configtxlator to calculate the delta between these two config protobufs.
-This command will output a new protobuf binary named org3_update.pb:
+This command will output a new protobuf binary named org3\update.pb:

-This new proto $- \text{org3_update.pb}$ - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
+This new proto - org3\update.pb - contains the Org3 definitions and high level pointers to the Org1 and Org2 material.
 We are able to forgo the extensive MSP material and modification policy information for Org1 and Org2 because this data is already present within the channel's genesis block.
 As such, we only need the delta between the two configurations.

 Before submitting the channel update, we need to perform a few final steps.
-First, let's decode this object into editable JSON format and call it org3_update.json:
+First, let's decode this object into editable JSON format and call it org3\update.json: